Georgia–Russia border: History

 During the 19th the Caucasus region was contested between the declining Ottoman Empire, Persia and Russia, which was expanding southwards.
 Russia formally annexed the eastern Georgian Kingdom of Kartli and Kakheti in 1801, followed by the western Georgian Kingdom of Imereti in 1804, following the Russian treaty with North Ossetia and the construction of Vladikavkaz as a base in 1784.
 Construction of the Georgian Military Road was begun in 1799, following the Treaty of Georgievsk.
 Over the course of the 1800s Russia continued to push its frontier southwards, at the expense of the Persian and Ottoman Empires.

 The Georgian territories were initially organised into the Georgia Governorate, then later split off as the Georgia-Imeretia Governorate from 1840 to 1846, and finally divided into the governorates of Tiflis and Kutaisi.
 The northern border of these territories roughly corresponds with the modern Georgia–Russia border i.e. running along the Caucasus Mountain range.
-Abkhazia was formed as semi-autonomous region in 1810, with a border with Georgia set along the river Ghalizga.
+Abkhazia became semi-autonomous principality within the Russian Empire in 1810, with its eastern border with other Georgian kingdoms and principalities set along the river Ghalizga.
 In 1864 Abkhazia was re-designated as the 'Sukhum Military District' (from 1883 Sukhum Okrug, within Kutaisi Governorate), incorporating the Samurzakano region west of the Ingur river which had hitherto been part of Kutais governorate and generally considered historical Georgian land.
 However the western border of Abkhazia was set at the Begepsta river, with lands west of this attached to the Chermorskii okrug in modern Krasnodar Krai.
-Over the following decades the ethnic makeup of Abkhazia changed due to influxes of Georgian and Russian settlers.